tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome the students and overview the class objectives.
+Welcome students and review the class objectives.

-Open the slides and cover the agenda.
+Then open the slideshow and cover the agenda.

 * Explain that today's lesson will provide a more in-depth look at SQL's features.
 Students will work with imported tables to expand their SQL skills.